performancecopilot/pcp/README.md

 - **'+{value}'**, when positive value with leading plus sign is supplied agent will add passed value to the value stored
 - **'{value}'**, when value without any leading sign is supplied, agent will set the metric to the passed value

-Initial value for metric gauge is at 0.
+Initial value for metric of gauge type is 0.

 ### Example